History of Jensen Huang in Timeline

 As of 2024, Jensen Huang has been Nvidia's chief executive for over three decades.

-In 2024, Time magazine named Jensen Huang as one of the most influential people in the world.
+In 2024, Time magazine once again named Jensen Huang as one of the most influential people in the world.

 January 2025: Huang's Keynote at Consumer Electronics Show

-In January 2025, Jensen Huang delivered the keynote address at the Consumer Electronics Show in Las Vegas, announcing new gaming and PC chips, including the GeForce RTX 50-series.
+In January 2025, Jensen Huang delivered the keynote address at the Consumer Electronics Show in Las Vegas and announced a new gaming chip called the GeForce RTX 50-series and new chips for both PCs and laptops.

 May 2025: Huang Visits Taiwan for Computex and World Masters Games

-In May 2025, Jensen Huang traveled to Taiwan for Computex 2025 and to attend the opening ceremony of the World Masters Games as a guest of honor, experiencing a recurrence of "Jensanity".
+In May 2025, Jensen Huang traveled to Taiwan to deliver the keynote address at Computex 2025 and attend the opening ceremony of the World Masters Games as a guest of honor, with "Jensanity" recurring during his visit.

-July 2025: Nvidia Reaches $4 Trillion Market Capitalization
+July 2025: Nvidia Reaches $4 Trillion Market Cap

-In 2025, Forbes estimated Huang's net worth at US$144 billion, making him the 9th wealthiest individual in the world.
+In 2025, Forbes estimated Jensen Huang's net worth at US$164 billion, making him the sixth-wealthiest individual in the world.